ug-dbg/yop/src/site/markdown/index.md

 ## Yop Principles :
 - 1 object/table → 1 technical ID
-- Limited set of mapping annotations
+- Data objects must implement a Serializable-like interface (Yopable) and use a very limited set of annotations
 - There can be a natural ID on an object and the Upsert method can check it before inserting
 - 'transient' keyword → cut cycles in the data graph
 - No session